fbpx

 The son of a Paisley manufacturer, WD McLennan was educated locally, and was probably apprenticed to Peter Caldwell.
 Although little travelled, he emerged as one of Scotland’s most original architects active around the turn of the century.

-His small output is all in Renfrewshire, but includes the country’s best Art Nouveau pub interior, and a church which bears comparison with CR Mackintosh’s Queen Cross church.
-His five villas in Thornly Park (1899-1910) are in a free and fantastical English Arts and Crafts half timbered idiom.
-However his Crosslee Mill (1916, demolished) rationally expressed the building’s concrete structure, and justifies him calling himself an engineer as well as architect.
+His small output is all in Renfrewshire, but includes the country’s best Art Nouveau pub interior (the Bull Inn), and a church which bears comparison with CR Mackintosh’s Queen Cross church.
+His five villas in Thornly Park (1899-1910) are in fantastical English Arts and Crafts half timbered style.
+However his Crosslee Mill (1916, demolished) was ahead of it’s time, expressing the building’s concrete structure.
+It justifies calling McLennan an engineer as well as an architect.

 Curious close entry upsets symmetry of this quirky 4 storey red sandstone tenement.